konrads/moonbot/README.md

 Bot communicates with `Bitmex` via [WsGateway](src/main/scala/moon/WsGateway.scala) for listening of websocket events (order lifecycle notifications, trade notifications, orderbook notifications, etc) and [RestGateway](src/main/scala/moon/RestGateway.scala) for Rest requests (issue order, cancel, amend, etc).

-[Orchestrator](src/main/scala/moon/MoonOrchestrator.scala) is the **BIG** FSM that handles both websocket notifications and async REST responses.
+[Orchestrator](src/main/scala/moon/Orchestrator.scala) is the **BIG** FSM that handles both websocket notifications and async REST responses.
 It divides main states into:
 - init - wait till enough info is captured to start trading
 - idle - wait till decision is made to go long or short
-- opening long - issue long limit order, amending price if moves in the expected direction, flip to idle if price moves in the opposite direction
+- opening position - issue long limit order, amending price if moves in the expected direction, flip to idle if price moves against us
-- closing long - issue short limit takeProfit and trailing stop orders, once filled - cancel the other
-- opening short - issue short limit order, amending price if moves in the expected direction, flip to idle if price moves in the opposite direction
+- closing position - issue short limit takeProfit order, or drop down tier if price moves against us
-- closing short - issue long limit takeProfit and trailing stop orders, once filled - cancel the other

 [Ledger](src/main/scala/moon/Ledger.scala) is the place to record all events, and query for eg. whether to trade long/short.
 Also place to keep metrics.